top of page

 James Wentworth Buller (1798 - 1865)

-This seal stamp, with its beautiful turned wooden handle, belonged to Anatole Ruty, the son of General Charles Étienne François Ruty, Count and Peer of France.
+This wax sealing stamp, with its beautiful turned wooden handle, belonged to Anatole Ruty, the son of General Charles Étienne François Ruty, Count and Peer of France.
 Both the father and the son held the same titles - Comte and Pair de France - symbolized in their arms by the mantle of peerage surmounted with the coronets.
 The engraving of Anatole’s seal shows a subtle difference though: it omits the honorific decorations which are suspended beneath the shield of his father's arms.

 Matrice de sceau d'Anatole Ruty, Pair de France.